 In the configuration screen of the Stores section, click the “Web” tab.

 Click the Search Engine Optimization function and select “Yes” from the rewrites option.
 This may already be set by default in Magento 2.0 and later.

-Click the “Save Config” button on the top right and you’re done.
-You may have to flush your cache afterwards to keep the site running smoothly.
+Click the “Save Config” button on the top right, and you’re done.
+You may have to flush your cache afterward to keep the site running smoothly.